Beginners Guide to Biohacking

 How Biohackers Increase Their Stress Resistance

-Increasing stress resistance, in essence, means that your body has the ability to respond to changes in the environment faster and to a greater degree.
-It means that you can endure both physical and emotional stress for longer and avoid the deleterious effects stress has on the body more effectively.
+Increasing stress resistance isn’t as complicated as it sounds.
+It basically means that your body has the ability to respond to changes in the environment faster and to a greater degree.
+It means that you can endure both physical and emotional stress for longer.
+As well as avoid the deleterious effects stress has on the body more effectively.

 One of the main principles to consider in terms of improving our stress resistance is the concept of hormesis or “mild stress simulation”.